Oh, you’re a CEO? Who’s your coach?

 Still, the question remains, as an executive in your organization, where do you get your growth and motivation from?
 Who fills up your cup regularly so that you can learn and grow and improve?
 If it’s not from a business or executive coach, then who or what is it from?

 Who is going to give you the hard-to-hear criticisms and advice that your real-life sports coaches gave you as kids?
 Your best coach didn’t just sit there coddling you, letting you just work on whatever skills you wanted at that moment and report back how you did.
-No, they had a plan to push you, pull you, drag you to improve and be the best team member you could.
+No, they had a plan to push you, pull you, drag you to improve, and be the best team member you could.

-Here at One Team Partners, we don’t believe that business coaching is a waste of time.
+Here at One TEAM Partners, we don’t believe that business coaching is a waste of time.
 But, we do believe it needs a major revamp to be truly beneficial.
 That fresh approach puts less emphasis on over-the-phone meetings or consultations.
 Those are still very beneficial, sure, but we also recognize the need for an in-person assessment.
-We see the in-person component as key in why sports coaching is so successful at pushing people to constantly grow and develop.
+We see the in-person component as key to why sports coaching is so successful at pushing people to constantly grow and develop.
 It models itself after what sports coaches do.
 Coaches that are present, in your face, and see the real, raw you with all that is good and not so good.

-Like a great coach, we won’t only serve to lift you up, but to push you to be better, to take the sometimes painful but necessary steps to break through to the next level of success.
+Like a great coach, we won’t only serve to lift you up but to push you to be better, to take the sometimes painful but necessary steps to break through to the next level of success.
 This way, we can hold you accountable and give you the best chance to experience beneficial change and growth.

 Give us two weeks to come onsite and observe and strategize with you.
-We’ll tell you what works, what doesn’t, and what to do about it, not just on a professional level, but on a personal one too, if you want.
+We’ll tell you what works, what doesn’t, and what to do about it, not just on a professional level but on a personal one, too, if you want.

-Whether you’ve used a bunch of business coaches before, or this is your first excursion into it, you’ve got nothing to lose by giving the One Team Partners coaching approach a try.
+Whether you’ve used a bunch of business coaches before or this is your first excursion into it, you’ve got nothing to lose by giving the One TEAM Partners coaching approach a try.
 Every CEO and leader needs to have someone giving them usable and effective advice and strategies at some point.
 Don’t go it alone any longer.
 You can surround yourself with support.
 We are here to help you be as great as you can as quickly as you can.